art-weinstein/neighborhood/README.md

     2. Number = 5
     3. Expected Output: [0, 1, 2, 3, 4, 5]

+  * Test: The program will map the initial array of numbers to a new string array.
+  1. Code: let stringArray = initialArray.map(function(number){
+    return number.toString();
+  });
+  2. number: 5
+  3. Expected output ["0", "1", "2", "3", "4", "5"]

-  * Test: The program will replace numbers in the sequence with parameters related to the helper functions.
+  * Test: The program will replace numbers with words in the string through mapping to a final array.
+    1. Code: let finalArray = stringArray.map(function(string){}
+    2. Number = 3
+    3. Expected Output: 0, 1, 2 , Won't you be my neighbor?.

+  * Test: The program will implement the code into a "numberPriority function
-    1. Code:
+    1. Code: function numberPriority(number)
     2. Number = 3
     3. Expected Output: 0, 1, 2 , Won't you be my neighbor?

 ## Description